SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

 Each data array has some custom properties that are not present within the base :obj:`unyt.unyt_array` class.
-We create our own version of this in :obj:`swiftsimio.objects.cosmo_array`, which allows each dataset to contain its own cosmology and description properties.
+We create our own version of this in :obj:`swiftsimio.objects.cosmo_array`, which allows each dataset to contain its own cosmology and name properties.

 For instance, should you ever need to know what a dataset represents, you can ask for a description:

 .. code-block:: python

-   print(rho_gas.description)
+   print(rho_gas.name)

 which will output ``Co-moving mass densities of the particles``.
 They include scale-factor information, too, through the ``cosmo_factor`` object,